 More headroom would have been nice for pedal performance.
 We were still able to get a proper representation of the FX units we were using, but it’s unlikely that this amp would take pedals well in a gig setting.

-We found that it had a particularly British tone, which was unexpected given Supro’s typical gritty, delta blues tones.
+We found that it had a particularly British tone, which was unexpected given Supro’s typical gritty, delta blues tones (other than the Black Magick of course).
 In fact, at higher volumes, the chime was pretty similar to that of the Vox AC15.

 This amp really did shine with our pedal board.
 We found no muddiness in the tone with the Boss SD-1 on max gain, and it handled the reflections on the tape delay perfectly without unwanted feedback.

-The Vox Mini Superbeetle has a pretty unique setup – it’s a small practice amp that isn’t a combo.
-It’s an ultra lightweight 25 watt hybrid head, and a 1×10” cabinet that can either be vertically or horizontally oriented.
-Power comes from a solid state circuit with Vox NuTube technology in the preamp section, and a solid state power amp.
-Of course, this setup offers nowhere near the same power as a true tube amp of the same output, but this does mean that it doesn’t run with as much gain, which can help in keeping tones clean.
+The Vox Mini Superbeetle has a pretty unique setup.
+It’s a small practice amp that isn’t a combo.
+It’s an ultra-lightweight 25-watt hybrid head and a 1×10” cabinet that can either be vertically or horizontally oriented.
+Power comes from a solid-state circuit with Vox NuTube technology in the preamp section, and a solid-state power amp.
+Of course, this setup offers nowhere near the same power as a true tube amp of the same output, but this does mean it doesn’t run with as much gain, which can help in keeping tones clean.

 It’s obvious that the Superbeetle is voiced to emulate an AC15 or AC30.
-It manages to replicate the chime pretty well until you start to push it hard, but it then starts to become a little too brash.
+It manages to replicate the chime pretty well until you push it hard, when it starts to become a little too brash.
 Even turning down the volume on the guitar did little to clean up the sound.

 The pedals sounded surprisingly good, despite the lack of headroom.
 The relatively low power output might be hiding coloration of the pedal characteristics that would be more noticeable at higher volumes, but out of the box, the Superbeetle was definitely able to handle gain, reverb, and delay.

-As a brand, Marshall often gets left out of the conversation when it comes to clean amps, but some of their amps are actually capable of producing some incredibly smooth tones, even at high volume, and the Marshall DSL40CR is one of them.
+As a brand, Marshall often gets left out of the conversation when it comes to clean amps, but some of their amps are actually capable of producing some incredibly smooth tones, even at high volume.
+The Marshall DSL40CR is one of them (full DSL40CR review here).
 There is a total power output of 40 watts, achieved by way of 4 x ECC83 preamp tubes and 2 x EL34 power tubes.

 Headroom is a term that is often thrown around in the context of clean amplifiers.
 In essence, it refers to how loud you can get the amplifier before it starts to hit the point of breakup.
-Once the sound breaks up it becomes distorted, and is no longer clean, so, the higher the volume is before reaching breakup, the more headroom there is.
+Once the sound breaks up, it becomes distorted and is no longer clean.
+So, the higher the volume before reaching breakup, the more headroom there is.
 Lots of headroom is a desirable feature if you’re looking for a clean amp, as it gives you more useable volume with your desired tone.